jds485/RHESSys_ParamSA-Cal-GIOpt/README.md

 •	[Jared Smith](https://github.com/jds485) corrected the computation of residual errors according to closed GitHub issue #257, and added options to remove seasonality in residuals.

+•	[Zachary Brodeur](https://github.com/zpb4/) provided the generalized likelihood equations in R.

 ## Calibration
-Contains code for DREAMzs Bayesian calibration using the BayesianTools R package.
+Contains code for running and interpreting DREAMzs Bayesian calibration of a RHESSys hydrological model using the [BayesianTools](https://github.com/florianhartig/BayesianTools) R package.
 The calibrated model is used in the robust optimization study.

 ## GI_GeometryCheck